dotnet/core/release-notes/1.0/known-issues-1.0.0.md

 ## Line numbers missing from exception call stack on Windows 7

 When an exception goes unhandled, the exception call stack doesn't include the source line numbers.
-On the other hand, the source line numbers are included when Exception.ToString() or Exception.StackTrace is called on an exception object.
+However, source line numbers are included when an Exception object's ToString or StackTrace methods are used.

 ```csharp
 // Catch the exception and call Exception.ToString() on it, e.g.
 try
 {
     throw new Exception();